sassoftware/sqlonfhir/README.md

-# SASFHIR
+# SQL on FHIR

 A Python implementation that converts FHIR resources into tabular formats.

 ## Overview

 This library provides functionality to transform FHIR resources into tabular data structures based on SQL on FHIR view definitions.
 It extends the `fhirpathpy` library with custom functions and handles the conversion of FHIR resources into structured data that can be used for analytics and reporting.
+This repository currently used the FHIR R4 specification.

 ## Features